Advice and advocacy > Non-legal advocacy

 Advocacy for people with disability is not the provision of services or personal care support.

-The Education Advocacy Service may be able to assist by:
+The Education Advocacy Practice may be able to assist by:

 - Providing generic information about rights of students with disability, departmental policies, processes and assistance relating to students with disability or complaints